-Fujicolor Processing has announced that they will be closing their Williamsport, Maryland plant on March 12.
-The Williamsport facility processes film for Wal-Mart, Sam’s Club, and other retail stores that operate in the Northeast.
+Fujicolor Processing announced they are closing their Williamsport, Maryland plant on March 12.
+The Williamsport facility processes film for Walmart, Sam’s Club, and other retail stores in the Northeast.
 The facility currently has around 125 employees who will now be out a job.

 I used to work at the Williamsport facility.
-In fact, it’s the reason I am living here in Maryland.
+It’s the reason I am living here in Maryland.
 I was hired as a repair technician shortly after leaving the Air Force.
 I didn’t know anything about photofinishing equipment.
-They were looking for ex-military people with an electronics background.
+Walmart was looking for ex-military people with an electronics background.
 When operators had a problem with their photofinishing equipment, they would call for a service tech.
 One of us would show up with our tools and try to get the problem fixed as soon as possible.

 It could get very hectic at times.
 It was very much a high-production environment.
-It wasn’t the greatest job I ever had, but it certainly wasn’t the worst.
-The photofinishing equipment broke down constantly.
-Most of the problems were mechanical in nature.
-Very rarely did a piece of photofinishing equipment have something wrong with it that had to do with it’s electronics.
+It wasn’t the most fabulous job I ever had, but it certainly wasn’t the worst.
+The photofinishing equipment broke down frequently.
+Most of the problems were mechanical.
+Very rarely did a piece of photofinishing equipment have something wrong with it that had to do with its electronics.

 It wasn’t all bad.
-That’s were I met my wife Sheri.
-She operated a machine called a splicer that constantly broke down.
+That’s where I met my wife, Sheri.
+She operated a machine called a splicer that always broke down.
 I found myself looking forward to when her splicer acting up.
 She would sit and talk to me while I worked on it.
-Once I got it working again, I would hang around just to make sure it was working.
-That of course was just an excuse to talk to her.
+Once I got it working again, I would hang around to make sure it was working.
+That, of course, was just an excuse to talk to her.

 I guess I’m not surprised the facility is being shut down.
 Who uses film cameras?